UPSC Full Form

 The Public Service Commission was set up in India for the first time on October 1, 1926.
 Sir Ross Barker, member of the Home Civil Service, United Kingdom was the first Chairman of the Commission.
-With the introduction of the Constitution of India on January 26, 1950, the Federal Public Service Commission came to be recognised as the Union Public Service Commission (UPSC).
+With the introduction of the Constitution of India on January 26, 1950, the Federal Public Service Commission came to be recognized as the Union Public Service Commission (UPSC).
 Hence, UPSC was formed as the central commission for conducting government job examinations.

 |UPSC Previous Year Papers: Download 2013 to 2019 IAS Papers|